Inclusive Legislatures for Gender-Responsive Policies (ILGRP)

 • oversee the achievement of gender equality commitments by executive branches, and

-The project will strengthen the knowledge of civil society organizations (CSO) and women’s rights groups (WRG) working on parliamentary-related issues and their capacities to engage effectively with parliaments and it will include a substantial focus on engaging civil society groups as well as individual women and girls and having their voices taken into account in the decision-making process.
+The project also aims at strengthening the knowledge of civil society organizations (CSO) and women’s rights groups (WRG) working on parliamentary-related issues and their capacities to engage effectively with parliaments and it includes a substantial focus on engaging civil society groups as well as individual women and girls and having their voices taken into account in the decision-making process.
 Ultimately, these experiences will inform institutionalization and the development of practices and tools aimed at making the parliaments’ legislative and oversight work more inclusive and gender-responsive.

 The expected outcomes for this project include: